Higher pregnancy rate in women who switched from conventional to nocturnal home hemodialysis

 Another researcher who has studied NHD, John Burkart, MD, professor of nephrology at Wake Forest University School of Medicine in Winston-Salem, N.C., commented: “The significance of the fact that there seems to be a higher pregnancy rate while on NHD suggests that there are a lot of other biological benefits accruing.”

 The new study adds to a growing body of evidence demonstrating that NHD is associated with improved health outcomes compared with CHD.
-At the recent National Kidney Foundation 2008 Spring Clinical Meetings in Grapevine,
+At the recent National Kidney Foundation 2008 Spring Clinical Meetings in Grapevine, Tex., researchers reported that NHD was associated with improved nutrition compared with CHD as suggested by such measures as increases in body weight and protein and vegetable intake.

-Dr. Chan's group previously showed that switching patients from conventional to NHD increases vitamin D levels and improves cognition.
+Dr. Chan’s group previously showed that switching patients from conventional to NHD increases vitamin D levels and improves cognition.
 More recently, the team demonstrated that NHD may reduce the risk of cardiovascular-related hospitalizations.
-The finding is based on a study of 32 people who received NHD in
+The finding is based on a study of 32 people who received NHD in Toronto between 1999 and 2003.
+The team compared NHD patients’ outcomes to those of 42 people on CHD in the same period.

 The hospitalization rate for dialysis- or cardiovascular-related admissions dropped from 0.5 per patient-year to 0.17 among those who switched to NHD, the researchers reported in Clinical Nephrology (2008;69:33-39).
 It was 0.48 per patient-year at baseline and 0.40 at the end of the study among those on CHD.
 In the NHD group, access problems were the most common cause of hospitalization, accounting for 56% of admissions.
 Cardiovascular problems accounted for 9% of hospitalizations in NHD patients versus 37% among patients on CHD.